functionland/docs/docs/index.md

   * backing us on [indiegogo](https://www.indiegogo.com/projects/box-secure-subscription-free-cloud-alternative#/)

-  * heading over to [FULA API](./api-intro) docs to learn how to develop your own DApps on the Box
+  * heading over to [Fula API](./api-intro) docs to learn how to develop your own DApps on the Box

   * providing feedback/input on our [RFCs](https://github.com/functionland/docs/tree/main/RFCs)